 Installation– Use of multi-colored cables may lead to confusion if not marked properly.

-Quality– Though the molded cables offer premium quality, some manufacturers experiment with the quality.
+Quality– Through the molded cables offer premium quality; some manufacturers experiment with the quality.
 The consequence is low quality, accident-prone connection.

-Chapter 4: How to Choose the Right Connector–Assembled or Molded Cable?
+Chapter 4: How to Choose the Right Connector–Assembled VS Molded Cable Assembly?

-We’ve gone through the variances and vices and virtues of the different assembly types.
-In this part, we’ll focus on a mutual issue faced by the public working on technical projects.
-Choosing the right connector, it is quite challenging.
+We’ve gone through the variances and vices, and virtues of the different assembly types.
+This part will focus on a mutual issue faced by the public working on technical projects.
+Choosing the right connector is quite challenging.
 But with the correct approach, they can tackle this problem seamlessly.

 In most cases, connectors are the cheapest commodities that projects demand.
 Buying the lowest-priced item isn’t the solution; it only gives rise to future problems.
 Compare costs and stipulations for your project and decide.